 Professor of Law and Executive Director of the Thurgood Marshall Civil Rights Center

-Justin Hansford is an associate professor of Law and executive director of the new Thurgood Marshall Civil Rights Center.
+Justin Hansford, District of Columbia, is an associate professor of Law and executive director of the new Thurgood Marshall Civil Rights Center.
 Professor Hansford was previously a Democracy Project Fellow at Harvard University, a visiting professor of Law at Georgetown University Law Center, and an associate professor of Law at Saint Louis University.
 He has a B.A. from Howard University and a J.D. from Georgetown University Law Center, where he was a founder of the Georgetown Journal of Law and Modern Critical Race Perspectives.
 Hansford also has received a Fulbright Scholar award to study the legal career of Nelson Mandela, and served as a clerk for Judge Damon J. Keith on the United States Court of Appeals for the Sixth Circuit.

 Hansford is a leading scholar and activist in the areas of critical race theory, human rights, and law and social movements.
 He is a co-author of the forthcoming Seventh Edition of “Race, Racism and American Law,” the celebrated legal textbook that was the first casebook published specifically for teaching race-related law courses.
 His interdisciplinary scholarship has appeared in academic journals at various universities, including Harvard, Georgetown, Fordham, and the University of California at Hastings.